tompreston/recipes/content/posts/pork-ramen.md

 * Low boil the eggs, then peel.
 Halve.
 * When the pork is done, rest it.
 Add greens and noodles to the broth.
 Simmer for a bit.
 * Slice the pork, divide the noodles into bowls.
 Arrange and serve.

+## Notes
+* This is just a general method.
+You can be change the ingredients and their quantities.